awray3/music_clf/README.md

 # Installation

-First create a new anaconda environment.
+First create a new anaconda environment:

-	conda create --name genre_recog python=3.8
+	conda create --name genre_recognition python=3.8
+	conda activate genre_recognition

-Then install the prerequisites.
+Then install the prerequisites:

+	conda install -c conda-forge ffmpeg
+	pip install -r requirements.txt

+`ffmpeg` is a tool for working with audio data that is used by the python package `librosa`, which will be used for audio processing.